 Finding the right balance between productivity vs. efficiency can feel like walking a tightrope, but it’s essential to delivering high-quality work.
 Before making adjustments to achieve true productivity, you must first understand your current productivity and efficiency levels.
 ActivTrak can help.

-With ActivTrak’s productivity management solution, you can unlock key productivity and efficiency insights by taking a data-driven look at how your employees work.
+With ActivTrak’s productivity management solution, you can unlock key productivity and efficiency insights in the workplace by taking a data-driven look at how your employees work.
 Average Daily Productivity, Past 30 Days: Utilization Levels, and Productive Time Composition: Focus, Collaboration and Multitasking are the three metrics that will give you the most comprehensive view of your workforce.
 Find out what’s typical for your team and what stands out from the norm, then create data-driven productivity goals that are unique to each employee or team.

 You need insight into the metrics that matter to find the perfect balance between productivity and efficiency that delivers quality results while maintaining a healthy work environment.
 Contact the ActivTrak team today to learn how we can help your team work wiser.